kisakova/documentation/completeReference/Advanced/dataManagement/index.rst

 to be researched and responded to, and potential big contracts require specific negotiations before they turn into either a successful deal or a lost chance.

-In order to regulate this, workflows can be created in OroCRM.
+In order to regulate this, workflows can be created in OroCommerce.
 Workflow defines what transitions (changes of properties) are available to the system users at each step.

 You can find more details about workflows in the :ref:`Workflows <user-guide-workflow-management-basics>` guide.